Arboreal Angler Collection

 Photos were taken by Adam DeSorbo and Ignacio Lopez Buson

-The Cutthroat Cutey is a nimble lure for the swift rapids of the cold ripples of Oregon rivers and streams.
-The spinner blade and saw-fin animate this lure in the fast-moving waters.
-Use this lure with a fluorocarbon line for ultimate success.
+The Brook Charmer is a nimble lure, perfectly suited for the swift rapids and cold ripples of Wisconsin’s rivers and streams.
+Its spinner blade and saw-fin create lifelike movement, bringing it to life in fast-moving waters.
+For optimal performance, pair it with a fluorocarbon line.

 Dam Dillinger